 The sudden increase in power can damage sensitive electronic equipment.
 Power transformers can overload, causing long-lasting blackouts.
 Long metal structures like oil and gas pipelines can carry currents, which can enhance their corrosion over time and lead to devastating effects if proper safety measures are not in place.
 The resulting variations in the ionosophere can disrupt GPS signals, giving inaccurate readings.

 The so-called Carrington Event would be far more devastating if it happened today, given the greater reliance on electronics and the expanded power supply.
-However, thus far, it is the strongest storm yet recorded.
+However, thus far, it is the strongest storm yet recorded, though scientists think that a powerful CME from 2012 that missed Earth would have wrecked havoc for several years had it collided with the planet.

 NASA is currently implementing Project Solar Shield to provide warnings to vital systems after an Earth-affecting CME occurs.
 This allows satellites and power transformers to be shut down if necessary for a short period of time.
 The result is a short- term, controlled blackout rather than a longer one caused by the destruction of vital equipment.
 [Amazing New Sun Photos from Space]